Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/README.md

 Hi there!
 My name is Mokgadi and this is my little corner on GitHub where I’m keeping everything from my **AWS re/Start** journey.

 I started the program on **06 October 2025** and we finish on **26 December 2025**.
 Time is moving so fast!
-After that I’m planning to write the **AWS Cloud Practitioner** exam early 2026 – I’m nervous but also super excited 😅
+After that I’m planning to write the **AWS Cloud Practitioner** exam early 2026 – I’m nervous but also super excited..

 ### Labs I’ve Completed So Far
 I’m putting everything I learn here, one folder at a time: